Born2Root/Fast-Font/README_Tutorial.md

 # Intro
 I was recently active with FontLab again, so I decided to make a little tutorial to make it easier for other users to get active.
-Aim of the small tutorial is to show, how you cann apply the fast-reading features to any other font.
+Aim of the small tutorial is to show, how you can apply the fast-reading features to any other font.
 I am using the software "FontLab version 7", but you can also use any other capable software.

 # Selecting & preparing the Font

-First of all, you need a font that you want to enricht with the speed-reading feature.
+First of all, you need a font that you want to enritch with the speed-reading feature.
-Since the spee-reading feature uses bold-characters you need two versions of the font:
+Since the speed-reading feature uses bold-characters you need two versions of the font:
 - a regular or light version
 - the bold version

-Depending on the font you selected these two version are already combined in one single font-file (.ttf or .otf).
+Depending on the font you selected these two versions are already combined in one single font-file (.ttf or .otf).
 Or also very common separated in two separate font-files, one containing the regular and one containing the bold version.
 Because the Speed-Reading font is at the end only one single font-file, first of all we have to combine the two versions.